Lower Mississippi Valley yellow fever epidemic of 1878

 In 1878, a severe yellow fever epidemic swept through the lower Mississippi Valley.

+During the American Civil War, Union army troops in New Orleans feared that there would be an outbreak of yellow fever in the occupied city, and reacted by introducing sanitation and quarantine procedures in 1862.
+In 1877, the United States federal government pulled the federal troops out of New Orleans, directly causing a relaxation in the city's sanitation policies.
+The yellow fever outbreak had started by March 1878, and it was thought to be connected to an ongoing yellow fever outbreak in Havana.
+The epidemic may have spread from Cuban war refugees who were fleeing from the Ten Years' War in Cuba.

+During the epidemic, tens of thousands of people fled from the stricken cities of New Orleans, Vicksburg, and Memphis.
+The safety policies to combat the spread of the epidemic included ordering the steamboats to be tied up in order to reduce the amount of travel along the Mississippi River, the halting of the railroad lines, and the layoff of all associated workers.
+This resulted in a massive rise in unemployment.
+It was estimated that 15,000 heads of households were unemployed within New Orleans itself, and a total of over 100,000 persons were in dire financial need.

-Events Leading Up to the Epidemic
+Events leading up to the epidemic

-During the American Civil War, New Orleans was occupied with Union troops, and the local populace believed that yellow fever would only kill the northern troops.
+During the American Civil War, New Orleans was occupied with Union army troops, and the local populace believed that yellow fever would only kill the northern troops.
 These rumors instilled fear into the Union troops, and they actively practiced sanitation and quarantine procedures during their occupation in 1862 until the government pulled federal troops out of the city in 1877.
 The withdrawal of Union troops resulted in the relaxation of sanitation and quarantine efforts in New Orleans.

 Following the yellow fever epidemic in Shreveport, Louisiana, where 769 people died between August and November, the states in the Lower Mississippi Valley began to take precautions for any following epidemics.
-After the epidemic in Shreveport, the Quarantine Act of 1878 was passed that allowed the United States federal government to assume control over the state in quarantines, but the law did not allow for the federal government to intercede on local medical authorities or health boards.
+After the epidemic in Shreveport, the National Quarantine Act of 1878 was passed that allowed the United States federal government to assume control over the state in quarantines, but the law did not allow for the federal government to intercede on local medical authorities or health boards.
 In March of that year, a virulent strain of Yellow Fever was found in Havana, Cuba, and New Orleans health officials ordered the detainment of all vessels from the Cuban and Brazilian regions.
-It is unknown what exactly led to the outbreak in the Mississippi River Valley as causes range from unchecked vessels from the fruit trade to refugees from the Ten Years' War in Cuba, which was experiencing a rise in yellow fever cases, however, investigations at the time suggest that the epidemic originated from the steamer Emily B. Souder on May 22, 1878.
+It is unknown what exactly led to the outbreak in the Mississippi River Valley as causes ranged from unchecked vessels from the fruit trade to refugees from the Ten Years' War in Cuba, which was experiencing a rise in yellow fever cases.
+However, investigations at the time suggest that the epidemic originated from the steamer Emily B. Souder on May 22, 1878.